idiotekk/idiotekk.github.io/_posts/2021-11-27-blockchain.md

 # DOT/KSM

-To my surprise many projects that already on Kusama are still in a very very early stage.
+To my surprise many projects that already onboarded on Kusama are still in a very very early stage.
 Bit.country for example only has a few poor demos that look far less competent sandbox or decentralland.
 (Let's say I won't have any appitite for the project based on such demos.)
 Maybe that's my false expecation, and they are supposed to be like that.
 After all, Kusama is supposed to be early-stage, explorative and experimental, less mature than Polkadot.

 On the other hand that's a good thing - they still have good upside potentil possibly.
 No investment value once everything is highly refined and mature.